-Maintenance of grassed areas in public open spaces and housing areas is undertaken by our partners Norse.
+Maintenance of grassed areas in public open spaces and housing areas is undertaken by East Suffolk Services Ltd.

 East Suffolk Services also carry out grass cutting on highway verges in the main towns and parishes on behalf of Suffolk County Council.
 Grass verges in rural areas are maintained by Suffolk County Council.
 Verges along the A47 North (from North of the Bascule Bridge in Lowestoft through to Great Yarmouth) trunk road are maintained by Highways England.

 The grass cutting season takes place between March and October.
 The majority of areas are cut on a 4 weekly cycle and we aim to cut the grass across the whole of the district at least 7 times in the season.

 There may be some variation to the schedule due to weather and subsequent growth conditions however most areas will receive a 4 weekly cut.

 Some areas, such as at sheltered housing schemes and formal parks, receive a small number of additional cuts.
 Conservation areas will be cut once a year.

 In peak growth season (June/July), it is expected that some grassed areas will become overgrown in between scheduled cuts, especially if there are spells of wet weather.